carlgira/CarND-Advanced-Lane-Lines/README.md

 Important Files in the project:

 - **README (writeup):** Writeup with all the notes and results of the project
-- **Advanced-Lane-Finding-Project.ipynb:** Notebook with all the code explaining each step of the image lane detection.
+- **Advanced-Lane-Finding-Project.ipynb:** Notebook with all the code for explaining each step of the image lane detection.
 - **output_videos:** Folder with the output of the three videos.